controlspace/controlspace.github.io/source/_posts/2021/02/jeff-bezos-retires.md

 <!-- more -->

 Who am I to talk about people who achieved as much as Jeff Bezos did.
-Still I can't feel anything but great that I worked in a place where such a great minds and innovators work and how Jeff Bezos is the one that created that place.
+Still, I can't feel anything but great that I worked in a place where such a great minds and innovators work and how Jeff Bezos is the one that created that place.
+I wish he creates more such successful companies that are as big as Amazon.
+Don't care if he gets richer as long as he creates proportional employment.
+My only sadness is that I didn't get to meet him even though I work for Amazon in Seattle.